AGhebrea/uLinker/docs/SPEC.md

 The length of the hex string is determined by the the defined length of the
 segment; if the segment is 100 bytes long, the line of segment data is 200
 characters, not counting the newline at the end.

+# Data
+The data is formatted by having 4 8-Byte values on each line. segment offsets and sizes are written assuming that those bytes are concatenated into a single stream